 Please check each of the monitoring activities below used by the State.
 A number of common activities are listed below, but the State may identify any others it uses.
 If federal regulations require a given activity, this is indicated just after the name of the activity.
 If the State does not use a required activity, it must explain why.

 For each activity, the state must provide the following information:

-- Personnel responsible (e.g. state Medicaid, other state agency, delegated to plan, EQR, other contractor) - Detailed description of activity a.
+• Personnel responsible (e.g. state Medicaid, other state agency, delegated to plan, EQR, other contractor)

+• Detailed description of activity

-Frequency of use
+• Frequency of use

-- How it yields information about the area(s) being monitored - Accreditation for Non-duplication (i.e. if the contractor is accredited by an organization to meet certain access, structure/operation, and/or quality improvement standards, and the state determines that the organizations standards are at least as stringent as the state-specific standards required in 42 CFR 438 Subpart D, the state deems the contractor to be in compliance with the state-specific standards)
+• How it yields information about the area(s) being monitored

+a.
+Accreditation for Non-duplication (i.e. if the contractor is accredited by an organization to meet certain access, structure/operation, and/or quality improvement standards, and the state determines that the organizations standards are at least as stringent as the state-specific standards required in 42 CFR 438 Subpart D, the state deems the contractor to be in compliance with the state-specific standards) Activity Details:

+□ {NCQA} □ {JCAHO}

+Other Please describe:

+b.
+Accreditation for Participation (i.e. as prerequisite to be Medicaid plan)

 Activity Details:

-Į □ {NCQA} □ {JCAHO}

-Definition Other Please describe:

-Accreditation for Participation (i.e. as prerequisite to be Medicaid plan) Activity Details:

-L NCQA JCAHO
+\square NCQA

+□ ЈСАНО

+- AAAHC

+Other

-Other Please describe:
+Please describe:

+c

-Consumer Self-Report data Activity Details:
+c.
+Consumer Self-Report data

-[
+Activity Details:

-6 CAHPS
+CAHPS

 Please identify which one(s):

 State-developed survey

-State-developed survey Disenrollment survey
+Disenrollment survey

+Consumer/beneficiary focus group

+- Consumer/Denenciary rocus group

+d.
+Data Analysis (non-claims)

 Denials of referral requests

 Disenrollment requests by enrollee

-└── From plan └── From PCP within plan
+From plan

-Grievances and appeals data
+From PCP within plan Grievances and appeals data

 Other

 Please describe:

 e.

-Lincollee Hotlines Activity Details:
+Enrollee Hotlines Activity Details:

 f.
 Focused Studies (detailed investigations of certain aspects of clinical or non-clinical services at a point in time, to answer defined questions.
 Focused studies differ from performance improvement projects in that they do not require demonstrable and sustained improvement in significant aspects of clinical care and non-clinical service) Activity Details:

 g.
-Geographic mapping

-Activity Details:
+Geographic mapping Activity Details:

 h.

-п.
-Independent Assessment (Required for first two waiver periods)
+Independent Assessment (Required for first two waiver periods) Activity Details:

-Activity Details:

 i.
-Measure any Disparities by Racial or Ethnic Groups
+Measure any Disparities by Racial or Ethnic Groups Activity Details:

-Activity Details:

 j.
 Network Adequacy Assurance by Plan [Required for MCO/PIHP/PAHP] Activity Details: